qgallouedec/image_classification_instructions/README.md

 We also assume that you have access to the [ECL GitLab](https://gitlab.ec-lyon.fr/).
 If necessary, please consult [this tutorial](https://gitlab.ec-lyon.fr/edelland/inf_tc2/-/blob/main/Tutoriel_gitlab/tutoriel_gitlab.md).

+### README

+Your repository must contain a text file `README.md` that introduces the project in a **short way**.
+To learn how to write a readme, visit https://www.makeareadme.com.
+We recommend that you include at least the sections _Description_ and _Usage_.

 ### Code style

 Your code must follow the [PEP8 recommendations](https://peps.python.org/pep-0008/).
 To help you format your code properly, you can use [Black](https://black.readthedocs.io/en/stable/).
 To help you sort your imports, you can use [isort](https://pycqa.github.io/isort/).